Einstein can rest easy as neutrinos obey speed limit

 The earlier controversial OPERA study had clocked neutrinos covering the 730 km from CERN to Gran Sasso 60 nanoseconds - or 60 billionths of a second - faster than light.

-"The evidence is beginning to point towards the OPERA result being an artefact of the measurement," CERN Research Director Sergio Bertolucci said in a statement.
+"The evidence is beginning to point towards the OPERA result being an artifact of the measurement," CERN Research Director Sergio Bertolucci said in a statement.

 But he added that the scientific community needed to be rigorous and further tests were planned in May using more pulsed beams from CERN to provide the final verdict.